 19. What are the benefits of my participation in the survey?

 Your participation in the survey will help to improve the health of Singapore residents by allowing MOH and HPB to better plan and evaluate national health programmes.
 Past survey results have been used to plan and improve health screening programmes, and to develop health promotion campaigns such as "I-QUIT Programme" on smoking.
 You will also be given a token of appreciation for your participation.

 20. I have already completed the survey but was asked to undergo a health examination.
 What is the objective of this health examination?

-All reference persons who have completed the NPHS (Household Interview) will be invited to undergo the NPHS (Health Examination) at a clinic.
+All reference persons who have completed the NPHS (Household Interview) will be invited to undergo the NPHS (Health Examination) at designated clinics.
 The objective of the health examination is to collect physical measurements such as your height, weight, hip and waist circumference, and blood pressure, and samples of blood and urine.
 The blood and urine samples will be sent to a medical laboratory to test for blood sugar, cholesterol, proteins in urine and other conditions.

 A full report on your health status will be mailed to you around six weeks after you have completed your health examination.
 If you wish to find out more about your medical report, please consult your family doctor as the desirable values provided in the report serve only as a guide, and interpreting the results of these tests have to be individualised according to your health state.

 Please note the following points when you undergo the health examination.
 For the results of the blood tests to be accurate and reliable:

 - Do not eat or drink anything except plain water after 10pm on the night before your appointment.
 You must not have any breakfast on the morning of your appointment.
 Drinks such as tea and coffee, and sweets are not allowed but you can continue to drink plain water.